591291-hvl/dpsharkBot/readme.md

 ### Todo:
 Move everything to slash commands :(
 Database with list of response
--Dont count images as words sendt
+-More detailed and informative pie graph(words and number to describe what is what) -Dont count images as words sendt
 -Add general purpose use, non weed response(not very serious)
 -Use serverid as a key for custom responses per server